jbsouthe/AppDynamics-Statistical-Dynamic-Service/README.md

 Setting the node property <B>"agent.statisticalSampler.percentage"</B> to an integer between 1 and 99 will set the percentage of nodes enabled to send metrics as part of this statistical sample.

 ![Node Property Example](doc-images/AgentNodeProperties.png)

+note: this percentage of 99, is so high that the nodes will barely be using this, try not to set your target this high, this example was for testing.
+10% is the recommended level.

 ## How to Monitor what it is doing